As Thanksgiving approaches, holiday decorations will begin lighting our neighborhoods. With the darker days here, I enjoy the extra light.

 Six Ladder Safety Tips

-- Don’t stretch.
+4. Don’t stretch.
 While stretching is good for you before using the ladder, stretching or reaching while on a ladder can lead to injury.
 Over-stretching on a ladder could cause it to kick out from under you and leave you hanging on the gutter.

-- Be cautious by doors.
+5. Be cautious by doors.
 If you’re working by a door that can open toward the ladder, let your family know you’re working there.
 The last thing you want is for a family member to open the door to grab the newspaper so they can check the holiday ads.
 A good idea is to tape a note on the door reminding your family you’re working.

 National Lampoon’s Christmas Vacation is a holiday classic.
-Here's a scene you don’t want to imitate while you’re hanging your decorations: they only work in Hollywood.
+Here's a scene you don’t want to imitate while hanging your decorations: they only work in Hollywood.

-Do you have any tips you’d like to share?
-I’d love to hear your thoughts; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.